SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 It can be useful to require a type to conform to multiple protocols at once.
 You can combine multiple protocols into a single requirement with a :newTerm:`protocol composition`.
+Protocol compositions behave like you defined a temporary local protocol that has the combined requirements of all protocols in the composition.
+Protocol compositions don't define any new protocol types.

 Protocol compositions have the form ``SomeProtocol & AnotherProtocol``.
 You can list as many protocols as you need to, separating them by ampersands (``&``).
-In addition to its list of protocols, a protocol composition can also contain one class type.
+In addition to its list of protocols, a protocol composition can also contain one class type, which lets you specify a required superclass.

-Protocol compositions do not define a new, permanent protocol type.
-Rather, they define a temporary local protocol that has the combined requirements of all protocols in the composition.

 Here's an example that combines two protocols called ``Named`` and ``Aged`` into a single protocol composition requirement on a function parameter: